 Instructions to the editor: please make the following changes to Line 64, Page 524 in the subclause 35.14 Nominal packet padding values selection rules in D2.0 as shown below:

-An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding of 0 µs for a small size RU or MRU, if 4096-QAM is not used for the RU or MRU, or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to the RU or MRU.
-An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding value the same as the value for the 242-tone RU, if 4096-QAM is used for the RU or MRU, or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to the RU or MRU.
+An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding of 0 µs for a small size RU or MRU, if 4096-QAM is not used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is not applied to them.
+An EHT STA that sets the PPE Thresholds Present subfield to 1 in the EHT Capabilities element has a nominal packet padding value the same as the value for the 242-tone RU, if 4096-QAM is used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to them.

 Instructions to the editor: please make the following changes to Line 19, Page 521 in the subclause 35.14 Nominal packet padding values selection rules in D2.0 as shown below:

-An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements has a nominal packet padding value indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities element for a small size RU or MRU, if 4096-QAM is used for the RU or MRU, or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to the RU or MRU.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements has a nominal packet padding value indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities element for a small size RU or MRU, if 4096-QAM is used for the RU or MRU; or if the RU size is 106 or the MRU size is 106+26 and EHT-MCS 15 is applied to them.

 Discussion: